apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/010-odbc-configuration-reference.md

 ---
 title: "ODBC Configuration Reference"
-date: 2017-06-06 23:26:11 UTC
+date: 2017-08-17 04:11:39 UTC
 parent: "Configuring ODBC"
 ---
-You can use various configuration options to control the behavior of the MapR Drill ODBC Driver.
+You can use various configuration options to control the behavior of the Drill ODBC Driver.
 You can use these options in a connection string or in the `odbc.ini` configuration file for the Mac OS X version or the driver.

 {% include startnote.html %}If you use a connection string to connect to your data source, set these configuration properties in the connection string instead of the .odbc.ini file.{% include endnote.html %}